Living with Neck Pain? Chesterton Physical Therapy Can Help

 Whether your neck pain is preventing you from sitting up straight in your chair at work or causing you to tilt your head down to tie your shoes, physical therapy can help you get back to normal, pain-free functioning.

 According to the American Physical Therapy Association (APTA), one-third of the population will deal from neck pain in any given year.
 If left untreated, it can worsen, and in severe cases, surgery may even be required.

 However, there is some good news on the horizon—every year, many people find relief from their neck pain with the help of physical therapy!

-Our Dunes Plaza and Sand Creek physical therapy clinic is committed to providing you with the assistance you require.
+Our Dunes Plaza, Willowcreek Rd and Sand Creek physical therapy clinic is committed to providing you with the assistance you require.
 Schedule your appointment with Chesterton PT today to get started on the road to recovery!

 Common symptoms of neck pain